leeweiming3/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from Hirehub's candidate list.
+Clears all entries from HireHub's candidate list.
 All applications will be cleared as well.

 * If the candidate list is not empty, a confirmation message would be displayed where the user would type **Y/N** (case-sensitive) to confirm the deletion.
 If **Y** is selected, it will clear the candidate list and display a success message.
 If **N** is selected, it will display that the clear operation is cancelled.